diverson1/Insurance-Project/README.md

 # Medical-Insurance-Project

 This is my first real portfolio project, which I conducted after completing python fundamentals in codeacademy.
-The project allowed for a large amount of freedom, as far as what I chose to do with the data.
-We were given a Excel file of insurance data and were asked to import the file and create an analysis of the data, what we chose to analyze was up to us.
+We were given an Excel file of insurance data and were asked to import the file and conduct an analysis of the data, what we chose to analyze was up to us.
+I decided to compare the affect that age vs gender had on total insurance cost.